-Yes.
+Yes

 The Sub-Fund considers select principal adverse impacts on sustainability factors through values and norms-based screening to implement exclusions.
-Indicators 10 and 14 in relation to violations of the UN Global Compact and controversial weapons from the EU SFDR Regulatory Technical Standards are used in respect of such screening.
+Indicators 10, 14 and 16 in relation to violations of the UN Global Compact, controversial weapons and country level social violations from the EU SFDR Regulatory Technical Standards are used in respect of such screening.